upendrak/Ballgown_shinyfile/README.md

 # Ballgown_shinyapp
-This repo provides RNA seq differential expression package Ballgown  as a Shiny framework for interactice data analysis and visualiztion
+This repo provides RNA seq differential expression package Ballgown  as a Shiny framework for interactice data analysis and visualiztion.
+The original source of this code is from [here](https://github.com/Kapeel/Ballgown_shinyapp).
+The original repo has been modified to include the `shinyfile` library that helps one to browse the both the inputs and outputs to be saved on the server side.
+If you want to test it on your computer, please edit the `/srv/shiny-server` path in the `server.R` file